Mix Wood Tones Like a Designer with These 7 Secret Tips

 1. Identify your primary wood tone

-While mixing wood tones is a tried-and-true designer trick (that’s why we’re writing after all), it can quickly feel too chaotic if you don’t start by grounding your space with a primary wood tone.
+Mixing wood tones with ease requires a little designer know-how (that’s why we’re writing this, after all), and that starts with grounding your space with a primary wood tone.
 Have wood floors?
 Then it’s easy – that’s your dominant tone.
-Otherwise look to the most prominent wood piece within your space to take the lead, whether that’s a statement sideboard, dining table, or bookcase.
-It’s important for the other wood tones you introduce to the scene to complement the lead character.
+Otherwise, look to the most prominent wood piece within your space to take the lead, whether that’s a statement sideboard, dining table, or bookcase.
+It’s important for the other wood tones you introduce to complement the main character.
 For example, if you have light oak wood floors, lean into similar warm tones (like sand and walnut) versus clashing with dusty driftwoods.

 2. Go high-contrast